-For people wondering what muscles does curling work, bicep curling is a popular exercise used to target the bicep muscles but there’s actually several muscles that make up the bicep.7
+For people wondering what muscles work during curling, bicep curling is a popular exercise used to target the bicep muscles but there’s actually several muscles that make up the bicep.1

 The primary muscle worked by this exercise is the biceps brachii, which are located on the front of each upper arm.
 Additionally, other muscles such as the brachialis, brachioradialis, and forearm flexors will be engaged during this movement.

-However, some may not fully understand the different heads up the biceps or take advantage of each, leading them to believe they may have bad arm genetics or just bad bicep genetics.
+However, some individuals may not grasp the distinct heads of the biceps or utilize them effectively, resulting in concerns about having poor arm genetics or bad bicep genetics.

 That being said, there are three types of bicep curls that all lifters should perform to maximize growth from curling and each is covered below.